Connemara: Irish language, literature, and folklore

 The population of Connemara is 32,000.
 There are between 20,000–24,000 native Irish speakers in the region, making it the largest Irish-speaking Gaeltacht.
 The Enumeration Districts with the most Irish speakers in all of Ireland, as a percentage of population, can be seen in the South Connemara area.
 Those of school age (5–19 years old) are the most likely to be identified as speakers.

-Connemara, which was formerly called "The Irish Highlands", has had an enormous influence on Irish culture, literature, and folklore.
+Writing in 1994, John Ardagh described "the Galway Gaeltacht" of South Connemara, as a region, "where narrow bumpy roads lead from one little whitewashed village to another, through a rough landscape of green hills, bogs, and little lakes, past a straggling coast of deep inlets and tiny rocky islands."
+Due the many close similarities between the landscape, language, history, and culture of West County Galway with those of the Gàidhealtachd of Scotland, the Connemara Gaeltacht during the Victorian era was often called "The Irish Highlands".
+Connemara has accordingly wielded an enormous influence upon Irish culture, literature, mythology, and folklore.

 Micheál Mac Suibhne (c.
-1760–1820), a Connacht Irish bard mainly associated with Cleggan, remains a locally revered figure, due to his genius level contribution to oral poetry and sean-nós singing in Connacht Irish.
+1760–1820), a Connacht Irish bard mainly associated with Cleggan, remains a locally revered figure, due to his genius level contribution to oral poetry, Modern literature in Irish, and sean-nós singing in Connacht Irish.
+Mac Suibhne was born near the ruined Abbey of Cong, then part of County Galway, but now in County Mayo.
+The names of his parents are not recorded, but his ancestors are said to have migrated from Ulster as refugees from the Cromwellian conquest of Ireland.